stackblogger/awake-on-load/README.md

 npm install -D triggy
 ```

-> **Note**: This plugin should be installed as a dev dependency since it's only used during the build process.
+> **Note**: The plugin needs to be installed as a dev dependency because it is only used at the time of build.

 ## Usage

 ### Basic Setup

-Add the plugin to your webpack configuration:
+Here is how to add the plguin to your webpack configuration-

 ```javascript
 const TriggyPlugin = require('triggy');